Identify Security, Risk, Compliance, and Productivity gaps in your endpoint strategy.

-Surface every vulnerability in less than a minute.
+Surface enterprise wide endpoint vulnerability and risk data in less than a minute.

-Understand where a breach is likely to occur, the probability it will occur, and how severe it will be — without an agent.
+Understand where a breach is likely to occur, the probability it will occur, and how severe it will be.
+Using telemetry and data streams from a number of sources and sensors - the modern CISO can now view risk maps by region, group, organization, or other logical or observed definition.

 All your Azure data.
 All in one place.

-Within 30 seconds of logging into Remotely, we'll show you all of the real-time data points below.
-Allowing you to instantly understand your security posture and easily prioritize your vulnerabilities.
+Within 30 seconds of logging into Remotely, we pull and show you all of your data points below.
+Knowing and understanding your remote team members' risk and security posture allows you to easily prioritize projects and ensure productivity of teams and tasks.

-Your Microsoft Secure Score helps to protect your organization from threats and is a measurement provided by Microsoft.
-A higher number indicates that more security and practices and policies are in place, therefor reducing the security risk for a company.
+Your Microsoft Secure Score is an aspirational value of your User, Data, Device, and Identity Risk provided by Microsoft, in analysis of your Azure Tenant configuration, policies, best practices, and compliance.
+A higher number indicates that more security practices and policies are in place, therefor reducing the security risk for a company.

-Click into the Secure Score on the Remotely dashboard for a break-down of your Secure Score across your organization's Identities, Devices and Apps.
+Click into the Secure Score on the Remotely dashboard for a break-down of your Secure Score across your organization's Identities, Devices and Apps, as well as other information on Data Compliance.

 Remotely shows you: